logan-baker/randomizer/README.md

-#Random generator to split NomoFOMO team into pairs for team building exercises.
+#Random generator to split team into pairs for team building exercises.

 ## Exercise: "One question"